What is Counseling?

 -What are your areas of specialization (e.g.s., family therapy, couples counseling, substance abuse counseling, etc.)?

 -What are your fees?
 Do you accept my insurance?
 How is billing handled?
+How do you manage insurance claims?

 -How can you help me with my problems?
 What type of treatment do you use?
 How long do you think counseling will last?